scambier/obsidian-omnisearch/README.md

 ## Installation

 Omnisearch is not yet available on the official community plugins repository.
+You can manually download the `scambier.obsidian-omnisearch-x.y.z.zip` file from the [releases page](https://github.com/scambier/obsidian-omnisearch/releases) and unzip it in your `.obsidian/plugins` folder.

 ## Features